katiana22/GrassmannianEGO/README.md

 ## General info

 This Git repository contains python and C++ codes for calibrating a stochastic PDE model based on data generated from an atomistic simulation.
-A novel coarse-grained methodology called **Grassmannian EGO** is employed
+A novel coarse-grained methodology called **Grassmannian EGO** is employed.

 The method was proposed by [Kontolati, Alix-Williams, Boffi, Falk, Rycroft and Shields (2021)](https://arxiv.org/abs/2103.00779).